37+ Google SERP Features: A Complete Guide

 Overview

 This SERP feature appears at the top of search results.
 It gives users a list of places in the category they are looking for.
-This is especially relevant in the context of travel.
+This is especially relevant for travel.
 For example, it will show a list of beaches or ski resorts located within the region you are searching for.

 Example